thebeebs/devstarworkshop/instructions/deployment/manually.md

   **Node.js: NPM installed**

-  Inside the folder where your code is cloned:
+  Inside the folder where your code is cloned, go to **xwingnodeclient**:

   To run or test locally: